RGF-team/rgf/R-package/README.md

 cd build

-# BEFORE PROCEEDING WITH cmake MAKE SURE THAT THE "Rtools" folder IS NOT IN THE SAME DIRECTORY (IF THAT IS THE CASE THEN REMOVE IT TEMPROARILY, i.e. copy-paste the "Rtools" folder somewhere else)
+# BEFORE PROCEEDING WITH cmake MAKE SURE THAT THE "Rtools" folder IS NOT IN THE SAME DIRECTORY (IF THAT IS THE CASE THEN REMOVE IT TEMPORARILY, i.e. copy-paste the "Rtools" folder somewhere else)

 cmake .. -G "MinGW Makefiles"